Decoding Hi-Tech Gears Q1 FY26: Export Slump or EV Turnaround in the Making for This Auto Component Stock?

 PAT Margin (%) 5.76% 8.03% (227) Bps 8.40% (264) Bps

-It’s crucial to contextualize the historical earnings.
-The significantly higher consolidated PAT, ROCE, and ROE in FY24 were inflated by a one-time income of INR 772 million in an overseas subsidiary.
-Stripping this out, the underlying operational profitability was lower, making the current decline, while still steep, a continuation of a challenging period rather than a sudden shock from a high base.
+It’s important to put these numbers in historical context.
+The exceptionally high consolidated PAT, ROCE, and ROE reported in FY24 were largely due to a one-time income of INR 772 million in an overseas subsidiary.
+Adjusting for this, the underlying operational profitability has been facing pressures, making the current decline, while steep, somewhat consistent with a challenging cycle.

-The most commendable highlight is the company’s debt reduction.
-The outstanding term loan for the Standalone business became ZERO as of June 30, 2025, leading to a dramatic improvement in its Debt to Equity Ratio from 0.20 to a lean 0.07 YoY.
-Consolidated term loan and CC limits also saw significant reductions.
-This robust deleveraging is a massive positive, improving financial health and reducing finance costs (which were down 41.5% YoY consolidated).
-This aligns perfectly with what markets like to see: positive changes in fundamental metrics.
+The most outstanding highlight of Q1 FY26 is the company’s aggressive debt reduction.
+The outstanding term loan for the Standalone business has been brought down to ZERO as of June 30, 2025.
+This remarkable feat has led to a dramatic improvement in the standalone Debt to Equity Ratio, plummeting from 0.20 to a lean 0.07 YoY.
+Consolidated term loans and cash credit limits also saw significant reductions.
+This strong deleveraging effort is a massive positive, enhancing financial health, significantly reducing finance costs (down 41.5% YoY consolidated), and providing considerable financial flexibility.
+This is precisely the kind of positive change that markets appreciate, signaling strong financial stewardship.

-However, the Cash Conversion Cycle (CCC) has increased from 55 days in FY23 to 90 days in FY25.
-This indicates that it’s taking the company longer to convert its investments in working capital into cash, which could strain liquidity.
-This is a metric that warrants close monitoring in the coming quarters.
+However, not all key metrics showed improvement.
+The Cash Conversion Cycle (CCC) has steadily increased, from 55 days in FY23 to 90 days in FY25.
+An increasing CCC indicates that it’s taking the company longer to convert its working capital into cash, which could put a strain on liquidity, especially in a challenging demand environment.
+This metric deserves careful monitoring in the upcoming quarters.

-Consolidated inventory remained relatively stable (INR 1,235 Mn in FY23 to INR 1,255 Mn in FY25) even as sales declined significantly over the same period.
+However, inventory levels present a different picture.
+Consolidated inventory remained relatively stable (INR 1,235 Mn in FY23 to INR 1,255 Mn in FY25) even as consolidated sales declined significantly over the same period.
 For the standalone business, inventory actually increased from INR 789 Mn (FY23) to INR 929 Mn (FY25), despite lower sales.
-This suggests a potential issue of overstocking or slower inventory turns, which ties back to the increase in the Cash Conversion Cycle.
-Efficient inventory management will be critical as the company navigates demand fluctuations.
+This indicates a potential issue of overstocking or slower inventory turnover, contributing to the extended Cash Conversion Cycle.
+Efficient inventory management will be crucial to free up capital and improve operational efficiency as the company navigates fluctuating demand.

-In the current environment of demand uncertainty, THGL’s approach to CapEx is prudent.
-The company is focusing on “utilizing existing capacities” for new business wins and explicitly states that “new programs are being launched with limited balancing capital expenditure.”
+In an environment marked by demand volatility and external pressures, THGL’s approach to capital expenditure is strategically prudent.
+The company’s investor presentation clearly states its focus on “utilizing existing capacities” for new business wins.
+Crucially, “all new programs are launched with limited balancing capital expenditure.”

-This implies that major capacity expansions are not on the immediate horizon.
-Instead, CapEx will likely be geared towards maintenance, minor upgrades, and investments necessary to onboard new products or platforms, particularly in the EV space.
-This strategy aims to maximize returns from current assets while minimizing financial outlay, which is sensible given the challenging market and the focus on deleveraging.
-The 2-3 year gestation period for new projects means revenue benefits from current CapEx (however limited) will only materialize gradually.
+This suggests that major greenfield capacity expansions are not on the immediate agenda.
+Instead, CapEx is likely directed towards essential maintenance, technological upgrades (especially for EV component manufacturing), and specific investments needed to integrate new product lines or platforms.
+This capital-light strategy aims to maximize returns from current assets while minimizing large financial outlays, which is a sensible approach given the current market and the company’s focus on deleveraging.
+The reported 2-3 year gestation period for new projects implies that revenue benefits from these targeted CapEx investments will materialize gradually.

 Metric Jun- FY 25-26 Jun- FY 24-25 Mar- FY 24-25